LabKey/gradlePlugin/README.md

 * [Issue 36814](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=36814) - Move distribution resources out of server directory
 * [Issue 37308](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=37308) - Make sure published pom file contains any classifiers in the verison number
 * Update ModuleFinder.isModuleContainer method to look for a property on the project that would desginate it as a container.
+* (Incubating) Enable yarn for NPM plugin configuration if yarnVersion and yarnWorkDirectory properties are defined

 ### version 1.4.4
 *Release*: 27 Mar 2019